Meet the Staff

 Ebony’s undergraduate experience laid the foundation for her career in the non-profit sector.
 While a student at Georgetown University, she helped to coordinate a mentoring program for at-potential youth.
 After graduating with a B.A. in English, she worked for five years as a paralegal at a non-profit law firm, The Children’s Law Center, where she assisted in the direct advocacy of children in family court litigation.
 Ebony obtained her Master’s Degree in public administration from the University of San Francisco and is a member of Pi Alpha Alpha Honor Society.

-Ian McDermott, Financial Program Manager
+Ian McDermott, Financial Program Manager, New York City

 Ian has dedicated his career to working towards economic empowerment for disadvantaged communities, spending several years in nonprofit Community Based Organizations predominantly providing Workforce Development and Financial Literacy programming.
 Ian has also organized small businesses for hiring and personnel needs, sales and customer acquisition opportunities, and worked on developing a micro-lending intermediary to provide small businesses with capital.
 Ian continues to utilize his professional expertise in assisting social enterprises through volunteer work as a technical assistance provider and mentor to entrepreneurs.
 Ian completed his undergraduate and graduate studies at the State University of New York, ultimately culminating in a MA in Community and Economic Development.

-Mauna Minagar, Programs & Communications Associate, Bay Area
+Mauna Minagar, Bay Area Program Manager

 Mauna has several years of experience working in the non-profit and higher education sectors.
 Prior to joining Start Small, she worked in Program Coordination and Operations at the University of California, San Francisco.
 Mauna has also worked at the Behavioral Health Education & Training Academy, an organization in San Diego that provides training to Health and Human Services staff.
 Previous to that, she completed an internship at the International Rescue Committee’s Fresh Fund program, helping refugee populations in San Diego gain access to local, fresh produce.
 She also interned at the Muscular Dystrophy Association, boosting fundraising and outreach.
 Mauna graduated with her B.A. in Political Science from the University of California, Santa Barbara.